Himankyadavv/Neural-Network-from-Scratch/README.md

 ## License

 This project is for educational purposes.
+Thank You